You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 By analyzing the patents and regulatory protections it appears that the earliest date for generic entry will be April 6, 2033.
 This may change due to patent challenges or generic licensing.

-There have been seventeen patent litigation cases involving the patents protecting this drug, indicating strong interest in generic launch.
+There have been twenty-one patent litigation cases involving the patents protecting this drug, indicating strong interest in generic launch.
 Recent data indicate that 63% of patent challenges are decided in favor of the generic patent challenger and that 54% of successful patent challengers promptly launch generic drugs.

 Indicators of Generic Entry